adyoussef/adyoussef.github.io/content/event/example/index.md

 ---
-title: Conference talk at Santiago de Compostela, Spain
+title: Conference talk at CKM 2023
 subtitle: Earth Mover’s Distance as a meassure for CP-violation

 event: CKM 2023